ImPaCt Study - Evaluating the effectiveness of consumer-driven product Information to Promote Correct use of child restraint systems in cars

 This questionnaire consists of questions asking about different aspects of installing and using a child car seat.
 We will ask you to answer the questions by using the materials that will be supplied to you.

 In addition to giving up your time, there is a small amount of risk to you in participating in this study.
 This includes the potential risk involved in lifting child car seat.
 These have been further explained in our participant information sheet.

 Before you decide to participate in this research study, we need to make sure that it is okay for you to take part.
 The research study is looking for people who meet the following criteria:

 - Are you aged 18 years or over?

 - Do you speak English well enough to be able to read and understand the information on the Participant Information Statement and Consent Form?

 - Are you physically able to install a child car seat?

-- Are you willing to travel to Neuroscience Research Australia, Randwick, to participate?
+- Are you willing to travel to Neuroscience Research Australia, Randwick, OR to a satellite site (location TBC), to participate?

 If you answered ‘Yes’ to the above, we would love for you to take part in our study.
 You can still participate in the study even if you don’t have any experience with using child car seats!
 If you are currently pregnant or have a physical injury or condition that stops you from installing a child car seat, you won’t be able to participate in the study.

 Do I have to take part in the study?